 Deposits for attending the program are non-refundable and are used to save your seat in the program.

-Students who are a citizen of the United States but are currently living abroad may still apply for acceptance to the program.
+Students who are a citizen of the United States but are currently living abroad may still apply for acceptance to both the residential and virtual program.
+However, you are responsible for your own transportation to campus for the first day and from campus on the last day of the residential program.

 Students who are not a citizen of the United States but are currently enrolled in a high school in the United States at the time of applying are eligible for acceptance into the program.